Rinchu93/cgal/Information-for-New-Developers.md

     access only for [CGAL developers](http://www.cgal.org/project_rules.html#developers)), but you might want to also subscribe to the public (high-traffic) *cgal-discuss* and/or (low-traffic) *cgal-announce*.
--   We meet in person on *CGAL developer meetings*, which take place roughly each six months.
+-   We meet in person at *CGAL developer meetings*, which take place roughly each six months.
 We try to distribute the meetings between several institutes affiliated to CGAL.
 They are announced via *cgal-develop* and on the internal wiki.